gpanelli/gpanelli/_pages/publications.md

 author_profile: true
 ---
 <p align="justify">
-My previous research has been in atomic physics.
-This includes analysis of dissociative electron attachment experiments (performed by Dr. Dan Slaughter at the Lawrence Berkeley National Laboratory and Dr. Joshua Williams at the University of Nevada, Reno) and direct dark matter detection experiments with networks of precision measurement devices - particularly atomic clocks (with Dr. Andrei Derevianko).
+Current research is toward the realization of atom interferometry enhancement with squeezing.
+My previous undergradute research includes analysis of dissociative electron attachment experiments (performed by Dr. Dan Slaughter at the Lawrence Berkeley National Laboratory and Dr. Joshua Williams at the University of Nevada, Reno) and direct dark matter detection experiments with networks of precision measurement devices - particularly atomic clocks (with Dr. Andrei Derevianko).
 </p>
 <h2>Publications</h2>
 <hr>